Anisotropic optical conductivities of Model Topological nodal-line Semimetals: Introduction

 \section{Introduction}

-Topological semimetals (TSM) have been emerging as a fast growing group of topological materials which have been coming under increasing scrutiny. \cite{PRX,ZrSiSe,NaturePhys} For these systems, the conduction and valence bands cross each other in the Brillouin zone (BZ).
-It is important to note that the crossing cannot be eliminated by perturbing the Hamiltonian without breaking either its crystalline symmetry or time-reversal symmetry.
-Therefore, all topological semimetals belong to symmetry protected topological phases of matter.
+Topological semimetals (TSM) have been emerging as a fast growing group of topological materials which have been coming under increasing scrutiny.\cite{PRX, ZrSiSe, NaturePhys} For these systems, the conduction and valence bands cross each other in the Brillouin zone.
+It is important to note that the crossing cannot be eliminated by perturbing the Hamiltonian without breaking either its crystalline or time-reversal symmetry.
+For Dirac semimetals, the conduction and valence bands have linear crossing at the Dirac point.
+If the time reversal symmetry is broken, the Dirac point splits into two separate ones, and the system becomes a Weyl semimetal.
+On the other hand, for the nodal-line semimetal (NLSM), the crossing of the valence and conduction bands forms a nodal ring (also called nodal line).
+There is a significant difference in the density-of-states near the Fermi surface between the NLSM compared to Dirac and Weyl semimetals.
+Due to the linear energy dispersion, the density-of-states of Dirac and Weyl semimetals is linear in energy and vanishes at the Fermi level.
+We do not find this behavior in our model of NLSM.
 For 3D TSM, two bands may cross one another at discrete points or along a closed curve.
-There are Dirac semimetals and Weyl semimetals in the case when the crossings are discrete.
-The curve where the bands cross is referred to as a nodal line.
-We refer to such TSM with this type of line crossing of the bands as being topological nodal line semimetals (TNLSM) in quasi-2D and 3D systems.

 For a TSM, one can associate for each band crossing a topological invariant which depends on the symmetry group that protects the nodal structure.
-Various material systems have been proposed as TNLSM protected by different symmetry groups.
-For example, TaAs has been shown to be a TNLSM protected by mirror reflection and spin rotation symmetries with two nodal lines in the absence of spin orbital coupling (SOC).
-However, in the presence of SOC, each nodal line is gapped into three pairs of Weyl nodes.
-SrIrO$_3$ is another TNLSM with a double nodal line.
-This material is gapped into a pair of Dirac nodes under broken mirror reflection symmetry.
+Various material systems have been proposed as NLSM protected by different symmetry groups.
+For example, TaAs \cite{belopolski} has been shown to be a NLSM protected by mirror reflection and spin rotation symmetries with two nodal lines in the absence of spin orbital coupling (SOC).
+However, in the presence of SOC, each nodal line is grouped into three pairs of Weyl nodes.
+SrIrO$_3$ \cite{junwei} is another NLSM with a double nodal line.
+This material is separated into a pair of Dirac nodes under broken mirror reflection symmetry.